Tau (film)

 Tau is a 2018 science fiction thriller film directed by Federico D'Alessandro from a screenplay by Noga Landau.
-It stars Maika Monroe, Ed Skrein, and Gary Oldman.

-It was released on June 28, 2018, by Netflix.
+A multinational collaborative project between the United States, Canada, Serbia, and the Czech Republic, the film stars Maika Monroe, Ed Skrein, and Gary Oldman in the main roles, and was released on June 28, 2018, by Netflix, to generally negative reviews.

 Plot

 Julia is a young woman who steals at seedy nightclubs.
 She is abducted from her home and awakens in a jail cell with a glowing implant in the back of her neck.
 Two other subjects are with her.
 After multiple sessions of psychological torture by a man named Alex, she destroys the cell and adjacent lab in an escape attempt.
 The two other subjects are killed by a robot, Aries, run by an artificial intelligence (AI) named Tau.
 Aries is about to kill Julia when Alex arrives and stops the robot.

 Alex reveals that the implant is collecting Julia's neural activity for an AI project.
 Destroying the lab has set back his research.
 In the face of a two-week deadline, Alex keeps Julia a prisoner in his house and insists that she complete puzzles and cognitive tests.
 While Alex is away at work each day, Julia converses with Tau about the world outside the house.
 It is clear that, although intelligent in some ways, Tau is ignorant of how people feel or the world at large.
 While Tau begins to understand the harm in Julia's situation, his programming prevents him from releasing her.
 In exchange for information about the outside world, Tau gradually reveals more information about the house as well as Alex's experiments.